 - 14. Chlorofluorocarbons (CFCs) are man-made compounds which are found in refrigerators and aerosols.
 They contain both chlorine and fluorine.
 On reaching the higher levels of the atmosphere, they react with UV radiation and release chlorine atoms that destroy ozone.
 It leads to the formation of the ozone hole.
-After the detection of the ozone hole over Antarctica, many countries have signed treaties to restrict the usage of ozone depleting substances. - I. (a) What is the ozone hole? - (b) Name the disease that can be caused by UV radiation. - (c) Where is the ozone layer located? - (d) How the harmful components of sunlight are prevented from reaching the earth? - Ans. (a) Decline in the thickness of the ozone layer over a restricted area is called the ozone hole. - (b) Skin cancer - (c) Ozone layer is located in the stratosphere. - (d) Harmful components of sunlight are prevented from reaching the earth by ozone layer.
+After the detection of the ozone hole over Antarctica, many countries have signed treaties to restrict the usage of ozone depleting substances. - I. (a) What is the ozone hole? - (b) Name the disease that can be caused by UV radiation. - (c) (i) Where is the ozone layer located? $$\operatorname{\textsc{OR}}$$ - (ii) How the harmful components of sunlight are prevented from reaching the earth? - Ans. (a) Decline in the thickness of the ozone layer over a restricted area is called the ozone hole. - (b) Skin cancer - (c) (i) Ozone layer is located in the stratosphere.

+- (ii) Harmful components of sunlight are prevented from reaching the earth by ozone layer.

 - II. (a) Ozone is a allotropic form of oxygen.
 It is a

 - (i) diatomic molecule.

 - (ii) triatomic molecule.

 - (iii) tetratomic molecule.

 - (iv) polyatomic molecule.

-- Ans. (ii) triatomic molecule.
+Ans. (ii) triatomic molecule.

 - (b) The harmful UV radiation can cause

+- (i) cataract.

-- (i) cataract. (ii) skin cancer.
+- (ii) skin cancer.

-- (iii) eye damage. (iv) all of these.
+- (iii) eye damage.

-- Ans. (iv) all of these.
+- (iv) all of these.

 - (c) The ozone layer protecting us from UV radiation, is located in the

+- (i) troposphere.

-- (i) troposphere. (ii) stratosphere.
+- (ii) stratosphere.

+- (iii) ozonosphere.

-- (iii) ozonosphere. (iv) ionosphere.
+- (iv) ionosphere.

-- Ans. (ii) stratosphere.
+Ans. (ii) stratosphere.

 - (d) Due to depletion of ozone layer, ozone hole is formed over

 - (i) troposphere of South pole.

 - (ii) ozonosphere of North pole.

 - (iii) stratosphere of South pole.

 - (iv) troposphere of equatorial region.

-- Ans. (iii) stratosphere of South pole.
+Ans. (iii) stratosphere of South pole.

 - (e) When was the first ozone hole discovered?

+- (i) 1990s

+- (ii) 1980s

+- (iii) 1970s

+- (iv) 2000

-(i) 1990s (ii) 1980s (iii) 1970s (iv) 2000
+Ans. (iii) 1970s

-- Ans. (iii) 1970s - 15.
-Environmental pollution is one of the most serious problems we are facing today.
+- 15. Environmental pollution is one of the most serious problems we are facing today.
 It is one of the major cause that affects ecosystem and human health worldwide by contaminating air, soil and water.
-The major types of environmental pollution includes air, water and soil pollution. - I. (a) What is smog? - (b) Name two methods of controlling gaseous pollutants. - (c) Define environmental pollution. - (d) Mention the causes of soil pollution. - Ans. (a) Smog is a mixture of smoke, dust particles and small drops of fog formed due to the condensation of water. - (b) Methods of controlling gaseous pollutants are combustion, absorption and adsorption. - (c) Any undesirable change in the physical or biological component of the atmosphere which cause adverse effect on it is environmental pollution. - (d) Soil pollution is mainly caused by raw manure, agricultural, industrial and domestic waste. - II. (a) Smog is a mixture of smoke, dust and small drops of fog.
-It may not cause
+The major types of environmental pollution includes air, water and soil pollution. - I. (a) What is smog? - (b) Name two methods of controlling gaseous pollutants. - (c) (i) Define environmental pollution.